tom-jordan23/ztlab/SASE-USE-CASES.md

 # SASE Lab Environment - Common Use Cases

-This document outlines real-world SASE (Secure Access Service Edge) use cases and provides step-by-step instructions for implementing and demonstrating them using the lab environment.
+This document provides step-by-step instructions for experiencing real-world SASE (Secure Access Service Edge) scenarios using the lab environment.
+Each use case demonstrates how modern organizations implement zero trust security.

 ## Table of Contents